inputlogic/elements/components/list-resource/README.md

 # ListResource

 A Component that will request data from an endpoint and then render each item in response `results` array.
-This Component assumes the `endpoint` will point to a Django-Rest-Framework powered API.
+This Component assumes the `endpoint` will point to a Django-Rest-Framework powered API using [LimitOffsetPagination](https://www.django-rest-framework.org/api-guide/pagination/#limitoffsetpagination).
 Or, an API with similar JSON output.

 ## Installation